BrewInteractive/authentication-service-nestjs/README.md

 ## Plugin Development

 While creating the plugin we need to provide the necessary parameters.
-Example plugin settings we need to add in addition to package.json
+Example plugin settings that we must provide in plugin's package.json as follows:

 ```bash